 Researchers and educators use Copac to save time in their research, to quickly and easily discover and locate resources, to check document details, review materials in their field, and assess the rarity of materials etc. Searching Copac means you are searching a wide and varied range of library catalogues, from the collections of the Oxford and Cambridge universities to the libraries at the National Trust and Kew’s Botanical Gardens.

 The Course Collections contain stock in the highest demand and in a variety of media such as course books, articles, lecture notes, dvds and key journal articles, many of which are now available online.
 Access to these items is via WebCat, and is available 24/7.

 You can search for these resources in the usual way using, for example, an author/title search.
-However, if you want to view all items for a specific unit / course you should: Login to WebCat with your User Name & Password (or your student/staff number & Library PIN); Select Course Collections; Enter the course code, e.g. HIST 1080 (space between letters and numbers); Select Search by Course Code.
+However, if you want to view all items for a specific unit / course you should: Login to Library Search with your User Name & Password (or your student/staff number & Library PIN); Select Course Collections; Enter the course code, e.g. HIST1080; Select Search by Course Code.
 This will produce a list of all the items (physical and online stock) held for that course.
 Stock available online will have [electronic resource] after the title.
-Select the item you wish to access.
-Click on the text 'online link to document' to view the document in full.

 This collection of time series data, originally collected by Arthur S. Banks, provides country level, annual data on a range of social and political topics.
 The earliest data is from 1815.
 The data can be downloaded in Excel format.

 The topics covered by the data include population, computer use, domestic conflict events, elections, energy, transport, industry, media, communications, military, government finance, politics, education, trade and urbanisation.
 Please note that the optional LINKS files are not included in our subscription.
 For further information go to: http://www.databanksinternational.com